DoWhileNotDone/demo-product-app/README.md

 There is no flag to check that all items have been imported and indexed.

+Pagination will scroll of screen if there are too many pages.

 ## Installation

 All instructions should be run from the root directory.